 Are Punitive Damages Available for Hit and Run Accidents?

-Punitive damages are used as a way of punishing civil offenders for grossly negligent behavior and are a category of damages wholly distinct from economic and non-economic damages.
+Punitive damages are used to punish civil offenders for grossly negligent behavior and are a category of damages wholly distinct from economic and non-economic damages.
 Intended to act as a disincentive for similar future behavior, these damages are only available in very limited circumstances in Louisiana.

-Get in Touch With a Lafayette Hit and Run Accident Attorney
+Get in Touch with a Lafayette Hit and Run Accident Attorney